-The use of score-function estimators developed in generative score modeling has already proved highly effective in nonequilibrium statistical physics and data-driven modeling of nonlinear dynamical systems.
-One important application is generalized fluctuation--dissipation theory, which relates the response of observables to weak perturbations to correlation functions evaluated in the unperturbed system \cite{Kubo1966FDT,marconi2008,Ruelle1998,Ruelle2009,majda2009,majdaStructuralStability,MajdaBook,GRITSUN,cooper2011climate,LucariniChekroun2023}.
-In nonlinear nonequilibrium systems, these correlation functions involve derivatives of the invariant density, a quantity that is difficult to estimate directly in high dimension.
-Learned score functions provide precisely this information, and have enabled accurate data-driven response predictions for nonlinear and high-dimensional dynamical systems \cite{giorgini_response_theory,giorgini2025probdist,giorgini2025calibration}.
-The same principle has also been used to construct score-based Langevin reduced models from data \cite{giorgini2026scorelangevin, del2025integrating}.
-In that framework, the learned stationary score fixes the target steady-state density, while a constant mobility matrix, determined from the short-time derivative of the coordinate autocorrelation, closes the dynamics by replacing the state-dependent transport structure with a mean-field approximation.
-This construction preserves the steady-state distribution by design and reproduces the leading short-time coordinate correlations, and has proved effective in high-dimensional examples, including the Kuramoto--Sivashinsky equation and cyclostationary sea-surface-temperature data from PlaSim \cite{giorgini2025cyclostationary}.
-Its limitation, however, is intrinsic to the closure: because the mobility is constant and only the stationary score is used, the model can enforce only the short-time correlation constraints used to determine that constant matrix, and cannot systematically impose more general finite-lag dynamical observables.
-The present work removes this restriction by introducing the conditional score as the object that links finite-lag transition statistics to the state-dependent mobility of the reduced Langevin generator.
-This extension turns score-based stochastic modeling from a construction that preserves the invariant density and a restricted set of short-time correlations into a framework in which prescribed dynamical constraints can be imposed directly from data.
+This work builds on score estimators in nonequilibrium response theory and stochastic modeling.
+In generalized fluctuation--dissipation theory, responses to weak perturbations are expressed through correlation functions evaluated in the unperturbed system \cite{Kubo1966,MarconiPuglisiRondoniVulpiani2008,Ruelle1998,Ruelle2009,majda2009,majdaStructuralStability,MajdaBook,GRITSUN,cooper2011climate,LucariniChekroun2023}.
+For nonlinear nonequilibrium systems, these formulas involve derivatives of the invariant density, which are difficult to estimate directly in high dimension.
+Learned stationary scores provide this information and have enabled data-driven response prediction for nonlinear and high-dimensional systems \cite{giorgini_response_theory,giorgini2025probdist,giorgini2025calibration}.
+They have also been used to construct score-based Langevin reduced models in which the stationary score fixes the target invariant density and a constant mobility matrix, estimated from the short-time coordinate autocorrelation, provides a mean-field dynamical closure \cite{giorgini2026scorelangevin,del2025integrating,giorgini2025cyclostationary}.
+The limitation of that closure is intrinsic: because the mobility is constant and only the stationary score is used, the model can enforce only the restricted short-time constraints used to determine that constant matrix.
+The present work removes this restriction by introducing the conditional score as the object that links finite-lag transition statistics to a state-dependent mobility.
+This turns score-based stochastic modeling from a construction that preserves invariant statistics and a limited set of short-time correlations into a framework in which prescribed finite-lag dynamical constraints can be imposed directly from data.